MarvinXLII/BravelyRandomize2/README.md

   Orpheus' Stone and Glenn's Gigapotion will seem poorly balanced in the Halls of Tribulation because the exact same abilities are reused for all their battles.
 I chose to rescale these abilities for mandatory battles for the story, NOT for optional battles.
-But don't worry, the Hall of Tribulation battles will still be very doable.

 - Some enemy buff/heal abilities are hard coded for specific party members.
 The following abilities are no longer guaranteed work in the Halls of Tribulation: Selene's "Revive All", "Shell", and "Protect", Glenn's "Gigapotion", "Mega Pheonix", and "BP Tonic" and Gladys' "Three Steps Ahead".
 In the main game, the same applies for Gladys' "One Step Ahead".
-I'll look into fixing this, but no guarantees it is practical for a randomizer.

 - Some battles have specific layouts for enemies, and cannot accommodate certain groups.
 This will be most notable in fights with